walkerning/aw_nas/README.md

 * Supported python versions: 2.7, 3.6, 3.7
 * Supported Pytorch versions: >=1.0.0, <1.5.0 (Currently, some patches in DataParallel replication is not compatible after 1.5.0)

 To install `awnas`, run `pip install -r requirements.txt`.
-If you do not want to install the detection extras (required for running search on detection datasets VOC/COCO), omit the ",det" extras during the installation.
-(See the last line in [](requirements.txt))
+If you do not want to install the detection extras (required for running search on detection datasets VOC/COCO), omit the ",det" extras during the installation (See the last line in the [requirements file](requirements.txt)).

-Architecture plotting relies on the `graphviz` package, make sure `graphiz` is installed, e.g. on Ubuntu, you can run `sudo apt-get install graphviz`.
+Architecture plotting depends on the `graphviz` package, make sure `graphiz` is installed, e.g. on Ubuntu, you can run `sudo apt-get install graphviz`.

 ## Usage